What You’ll Learn 🧩

 13}

-will only accept vector inputs and the criteriaChannelCBox
+only accepts vector inputs, while the criteriaChannelCBox

-will only accept scalar inputs.
+only accepts scalar inputs.

 1void SetupWindow::addChannelsToCBox()